brunocodutra/metal/doc/manual.md

 is officially shipped with Boost version 1.30.0.
-A masterpiece of template metaprogramming, it went to great lengths to support the widest variety of poorly conforming if not utterly defective compilers, abstracting away the nastiest compiler hackery to present a uniform framework that finally could be relied upon.
+A masterpiece of template metaprogramming, it went to great lengths to support the widest variety of poorly conforming compilers, abstracting away the nastiest compiler hackery to present a uniform framework that finally could be relied upon, thus playing a crucial role in the dissemination of metaprogramming in C++.
-It played a crucial role in the dissemination of metaprogramming in C++ and remained undisputed for almost a decade, but, eventually, it started showing its age when [C++11] introduced, among various others,
+The Boost.MPL remained undisputed for almost a decade, but eventually, it started showing its age when [C++11] introduced, among various others,
 [variadic templates][variadics], [alias templates], [type inference][decltype]
 and [constant expressions][constexpr] to the core language.
-This powerful C++11 machinery enabled the development of whole new metaprogramming [styles][tmp.simple] and [techniques][tmp.modern] with potential to outperform Boost.MPL by orders of magnitude in many instances.
+The powerful C++11 machinery enabled the development of whole new metaprogramming [styles][tmp.simple] and [techniques][tmp.modern] with potential to outperform Boost.MPL by orders of magnitude in many instances.
 Moreover, the need for endless automatically generated boilerplate code could